December 10, 2018

 Oak Bluffs itself often seems like a milling, cheerful street carnival.
 You’ll find plenty of T-shirt shops, ice-cream vendors, restaurants and clothing stores on Circuit Avenue, as well as on Lake Avenue near the harbor, but the centerpiece attraction is the Flying Horses carousel—a registered National Historic Landmark since 2005.

-The carrousel was built in 1876 on Coney Island and shipped to the Vineyard in 1884.
+The carousel was built in 1876 on Coney Island and shipped to the Vineyard in 1884.
 It stands in the center of the village, surrounded by Circuit, Kennebec, Lake and Oak Bluffs avenues.
 Inside, you and your children can ride the hand-carved horses, buy ice cream and souvenirs, play video games or just watch this last working platform merry-go-round in action.

 At night, particularly on weekends, the village rocks, with music of all sorts issuing from the clubs and bars.
 Festivals and events dot the summer calendar, beginning with the annual Harbor Festival in June, fireworks shows in August and ending with the Tivoli Day celebration in September.
 Every other Sunday in August you can enjoy a free band concert at the gazebo in Ocean Park, near the bus stops and opposite the Steamship Authority terminal.

 While swimming isn’t allowed inside the crowded harbor, you’ll find several fine beaches nearby.
 North Jetty Beach, near the private East Chop Yacht Club, is accessible by dinghy only.
 There’s also a somewhat rocky town beach just below the seawall south of the ferry terminal.
 The spectacular and popular Joseph Sylvia State Beach lies along Seaview Avenue, which becomes Beach Road when you cross into Edgartown.
-You may want to rent a bike to visit this stretch of white sand—and follow the bicycles-only path that eventually leads to Edgartown.
+You may want to rent a bike to visit this stretch of white sand—and follow the bicycle-only path that eventually leads to Edgartown.

 No matter how you get around, or get there, you’ll find plenty of ways to enjoy yourself in Oak Bluffs—a town that’s welcomed summer visitors for nearly two centuries, and continues to do so.